mockoon/mockoon.com/content/docs/latest/server-configuration/serving-over-tls.md

 ## Activate the TLS option

-You can activate the TLSoption for each environment independently.
+You can activate the TLS option for each environment independently.
 Open the **Environment Settings** by clicking on the tab at the top of the window:

 ![click on the settings tab{1198x160}](docs-img:open-environment-settings.png)